 The number of applications for registry of bingo workers received from individuals that have been approved are totaled.

 Data Limitations:

 The ultimate number of applications approved is dependent on the number of individuals requesting to be listed on the registry of bingo workers.

-Calculation Type: Cumulative
+Calculation Type:

+Cumulative

-New Measure: Revised
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Strategy B.1.1.
+Strategy 2.1.1.
 Bingo Licensing

-Efficiency Measure B.1.1.a: Average Bingo License (New) Processing Time (Days)
+Efficiency Measure 2.1.1.1: Average Bingo License (New) Processing Time (Days)

 Short Definition:

 This measure reports the average length of time, in days, that it takes the Charitable Bingo Operations Division to issue a new license to conduct bingo or lease premises for the conduct of bingo.

 Purpose/Importance:

 This measure reflects the responsiveness of the Licensing Section staff to our customers' needs.
 It is an indicator of our efficiency.
 Source/Collection of Data:

 The data for this measure is obtained from the division's Bingo Operations System Service (BOSS).

 Method of Calculation:

 The total number of new licenses issued during the period for conductors times the average number of days to issue plus the total number of new licenses issued during the period for lessors times the average number of days to issue divided by the total number of new licenses issued to conductors and lessors equals the average processing time in days.

 Data Limitations:

 Factors that can influence this figure include: completeness of the application and the responsiveness of the applicant to requests for additional information.

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: Revised
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Strategy B.1.1.
+Strategy 2.1.1.
 Bingo Licensing

-Efficiency Measure B.1.1.b: Average Bingo License (Renewal) Processing Time (Days)
+Efficiency Measure 2.1.1.2: Average Bingo License (Renewal) Processing Time (Days)

 Short Definition:

 This measure reports the average length of time, in days, for the Charitable Bingo Operations Division to issue a renewal license to conduct bingo or lease premises for the conduct of bingo.

 Purpose/Importance:

 This measure reflects the responsiveness of the Licensing Section staff to our customers' needs.
 It is an indicator of our efficiency.
 Source/Collection of Data:

 The data for this measure is obtained from the Bingo Operations System Service (BOSS).

 Method of Calculation:

 The total number of renewals licenses issued during the period for conductors times the average number of days to issue plus the total number of renewal licenses issued during the period for lessors times the average number of days to issue divided by the total number of renewal licenses issued to conductors and lessors equals the average processing time in days.

 Data Limitations:

 Factors that can influence this figure include: completeness of the application, the responsiveness of the applicant to requests for additional information and non-compliance issues.

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: New
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Strategy B.1.1.
+Strategy 2.1.1.
 Bingo Licensing

-Efficiency Measure B.1.1.c: Average Cost Per Application Processed
+Efficiency Measure 2.1.1.3: Average Cost Per Application Processed

 Short Definition:

 This measure reports the cost of processing an application or an amendment to a license.

 Purpose/Importance:

 This measure reflects the responsiveness of the Licensing Section staff to our customers' needs and is an indicator of our efficiency.
 Source/Collection of Data: